tnagler/website/content/home/publications.md

 Vatter, T. and **Nagler, T.** (2018)
 [Generalized additive models for pair-copula constructions](https://arxiv.org/abs/1608.01593)
-*Journal of Computational and Graphical Statistics, to appear*
+*Journal of Computational and Graphical Statistics, in press*

 **Nagler, T.** (2018)
 [Asymptotic analysis of the jittering kernel density estimator](https://arxiv.org/abs/1705.05431)
-*Mathematical Methods of Statistics, to appear*
+*Mathematical Methods of Statistics, in press*

 **Nagler, T.** (2018)
 [kdecopula: An R package for the kernel estimation of copula densities](https://arxiv.org/abs/1603.04229)